 routinely post such offers on myROR.org.
 You can also ask local

-individuals, service organizations and booksellers to hold new,
+individuals, service organizations and booksellers to hold book

-The Reach Out and Read Program Coordinator Manual has a chapter
+The Reach Out and Read Program Coordinator Manual has a section

 devoted to identifying quality children's books for use in the